Pawelkaniak/Travel-project/README.md

 ## Travel-project

 It's my first official project created without using bootstrap (CSS framework).
-The project was made to learn how to position and model elements on the page, as well as customize the RWD standard.
+The project was made to learn how to position and model elements on the page.
 -----------------
 ### Technologies: